Information Management, a Proposal

 W3C Interactive Talk

-Hotwired.com serves as Wired‘s first online presence.
-Hotwired would become the first commercial web magazine on the web.
-The site’s design is immediately recognized as cutting edge, and is redesigned on an almost yearly basis.
+Wired Magazine‘s unveils its first online presence Hotwired.com, which would become the first commercial online magazine.
+The site’s design, from the very first version, sits on the cutting edge, and is redesigned on an almost yearly basis.